-At the closing of this offering, we intend to grant awards of an aggregate of phantom units under the long-term incentive plan, including an aggregate of phantom units, to our executive officers, assuming an offering price at the mid-point of the price range set forth on the cover page of this prospectus, as follows:
+At the closing of this offering, we intend to grant awards of an aggregate of 2,231,430 phantom units under the long-term incentive plan, including an aggregate of 1,337,143 phantom units, to our executive officers, as follows:

-Name Travis D. Stice Position with Our General Partner Chief Executive Officer, Director Number of Units Matthew Kaes Van't Hof President, Director Teresa L. Dick Chief Financial Officer, Executive Vice President and Assistant Secretary P. Matt Zmigrosky Executive Vice President, General Counsel and Secretary
+Name Travis D. Stice Position with Our General Partner Chief Executive Officer, Director Number of Units 114,286 Matthew Kaes Van't Hof President, Director 1,142,857 Teresa L. Dick Chief Financial Officer, Executive Vice President and Assistant Secretary 57,143 P. Matt Zmigrosky Executive Vice President, General Counsel and Secretary 22,857

 Under the terms of our long-term incentive plan we also have discretion to grant awards to other employees, officers, consultants and directors of our general partner and any of its affiliates, including Diamondback, who perform services for us.
-At the closing of this offering, we intend to grant awards of an aggregate of additional phantom units under the LTIP to other employees.
+At the closing of this offering, we intend to grant awards of an aggregate of 894,287 additional phantom units under the LTIP to other employees.
 Upon vesting, each phantom unit entitles the recipient to one common unit of the partnership.
 Subject to accelerated vesting upon certain specified events (e.g., change of control, termination due to death or disability), a fifth of the phantom units will vest each year, and the phantom units will become fully vested phantom units under the graduated vesting schedule on the earlier to occur of the five year anniversary of the date of grant or the occurrence of a change of control or other acceleration event.
 Awards to our directors and executive officers are expected to provide for distribution equivalent rights that will entitle the holder to receive cash distributions prior to vesting.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per common unit would decrease (increase) the aggregate number of phantom units granted to our executive officers and other employees to